-- credit facility with internal credit risk rating of "E" or contractual payment is equal to or more than 90 days for long term loans and equal or more than 30 days for short term ones; - where the borrower are declared disappeared, dead or suffering from a loss of capacity for civil conduct; - significant financial difficulty of the borrower or issuer; - the restructuring of a loan by the Bank on terms that the Bank would not consider otherwise; or - it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation.
+- credit facility with internal credit risk rating of "E" or contractual payment is equal to or more than 89 days for long term loans and equal or more than 59 days (2021: 30 days) for short term ones; - where the borrower is declared disappeared, dead or suffering from a loss of capacity for civil conduct; - significant financial difficulty of the borrower or issuer; - the restructuring of a loan by the Bank on terms that the Bank would not consider otherwise; or - it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation.

 A loan that has been renegotiated due to a deterioration in the borrower's condition is usually considered to be credit-impaired unless there is evidence that the risk of not receiving contractual cash flows has reduced significantly and there are no other indicators of impairment.
-In addition, a loan that is overdue more than 89 days (long-term) and more than 30 days (short-term) per CIFRS rebuttable assumption is considered credit-impaired even when the regulatory definition of default is different.
+In addition, a loan that is overdue more than 89 days (long-term) and more than 59 days (2021: 30 days) (short-term) per CIFRS rebuttable assumption is considered credit-impaired even when the regulatory definition of default is different.